Tech Tip #48: Maintaining Your Twin Disc, Rockford, NACD, or WPT Power PTO Clutch

 How to Adjust Your Clutch

-Here are the steps to take: Disengage the clutch, remove the inspection plate, and rotate the clutch to gain access to the adjusting ring.
+Here are the steps to take: Disengage the clutch, remove the inspection plate on the bell housing, and rotate the clutch until you can see and access the adjusting ring.
 Depending on the manufacturer and clutch the adjusting ring will be held in place by a “lock” of varying styles (i.e. pin you pull up, spring that is lifted up or screw lock that holds adjusting ring outer notches in place).
 When unlocked you will be able to rotate the adjusting ring to increase or decrease the engagement force.
 Rotate the adjusting ring counterclockwise to lighten force; clockwise to increase the engagement force for the clutch.
 Then adjust to obtain the proper handle engagement force for your PTO.
 When done, reposition the locking mechanism to lock in the adjustment you just made.

 Lubricating Your Clutch